bl0b/hack-ide/README.md

 (without SPACES !) by a comma-delimited list of rc file definitions in the form
  "rc:&lt;key&gt;:&lt;filename&gt;".
 This will create an empty resource file by the name filename and this file can be mentioned in the command parameters by writing "%key%".

+embed &lt;filename&gt; &lt;alias&gt; &lt;parameters...&gt;

+Embed another context inside this one.
+The contents of filename are expanded with a dictionary containing the alias name in *prefix* and positional arguments from **parameters** in *1, 2, 3...* (this is unbounded, if you provide 999 words on the parameter line, %999% will be defined) and the result is read like a .hackide file.
+You can then use the alias directly in the layout definition.

 layout &lt;layout-definition&gt;